azdaly/SupremeCourtRepo/opinions/README.md

 Due to the Supreme Court allowing for the jurors to agree with or dissent to parts of the case, ./full_opinion_list.txt has all of the combinations found in ./parsed_wiki_data, and the value assigned to each.
 This adhered to the following
-rule: the presence of A OR B resulted in 1 or 2.
+rule: the presence of A OR B resulted in 1 or 2, respectively.
 The presence of both ((A AND B) or D) resulted ambiguous (3), and the presence of C meant did not rule (4).

 Additional stats can be found in ./additional_stats.